chibiboba/JS-120/Exam Part 2/Prompts.md

 ### **Context Loss 3: Function as argument losing surrounding context**

-- When functions are passed as arguments to another function, they lose their surrounding context and the function argument gets invoked with the execution context set to the global object.
+- When functions are passed as arguments to another function, they lose their surrounding context and the function argument gets invoked with the execution context set to the global object ( or undefined in strict mode).

 ```js
 // In strict mode